 Max and his fellow classmates garnered third place during their first year participating in the Staples Spectacular Challenge and are finalists again this year.
 The Staples Spectacular is a competition where students are challenged to find solutions to community and school-related issues.

-One of our newest members is Max Liben.
-He is a junior at Staples High School who loves to solve problems and challenge himself.Every day, Max balances his passions with his schoolwork.
+Max is a senior at Staples High School, co-captain and loves to solve problems and challenge himself.Every day, Max balances his passions with his schoolwork.
 Max has been playing the cello for more than 10 years and participates actively in many local music groups.
 Max has received numerous awards for his playing.
 In 2011, he was granted an award by the Phi Mu Alpha Sinfonia fraternity for his excellence is performing.
 He has performed two concertos with the French Woods Symphony, and is Associate Principal in the Norwalk Youth Symphony.
 He has also played in the Connecticut Western Regional Orchestra and All-State Orchestra.
 He occasionally performs for community service with Wreckers In Tune, a club at Staples whose goal is to share the musical talent at Staples with local communities.

 During the summer, Max has traveled to Italy and Spain to play with the Norwalk Youth Symphony.
 He has also performed in Carnegie Hall and will being performing at Tanglewood later this year.